Da Nang Transport Guide for Indian Tourists: Using Grab, Buses, and Traveling to Hoi An (2026)

 ModeBest used forPractical advice

-GrabBike (Motorcycle Taxi)Short city hops (1-3 km), navigating traffic quickly, and for solo travelers with minimal luggage.This is an affordable and exciting way to see the city!
-Always book via the official Grab app to get a fixed price and for the safety of trip tracking.
+GrabBike (Motorcycle Taxi)Short city hops (1-3 km), navigating traffic quickly, and for solo travelers with minimal luggage.Book via Grab app for fixed rates (7,000–15,000 VND).

 Xe Om (Traditional Motorcycle Taxi)A more local, cash-based experience.
-You’ll find them on many street corners.This requires you to bargain the price before you start the trip.
-For most tourists, GrabBike is a safer and more transparent option.
+You’ll find them on many street corners.Negotiate price before boarding to avoid overcharging.

 • Safety: The transport system in Da Nang is generally very safe.
 Our top safety tip is to always use the official Grab app for any ride-hailing services to ensure fair, fixed pricing and a digital record of your trip.